 Residential College Coordinator

-My name is Andrea Valenzuela I am the Residential College Coordinator for (____).
+My name is Andrea Valenzuela I am the Residential College Coordinator for South Residential College.
 I am from East Los Angeles, California.
 I received my B.A. in Latin American Iberian Studies, with a Black Studies Minor from the University of California, Santa Barbara.
 I then graduated with a Masters in Postsecondary Administration and Student Affairs from USC’s Rossier School of Education.
 During my graduate work, I served as a graduate assistant in Residential Education.
 It was here at USC that I gained my professional foundation.
 As a first generation college student, I am passionate about issues of access and retention in higher education, social justice education, and serving my community.

 After receiving my graduate degree I traveled to Mexico, where I lived for two years to fulfill a Fulbright grant as an English Teaching Assistant.
 My experience in Mexico was amazing.
 I lived in the small city of Tulancingo in the state of Hidalgo.
 I taught English to university students at the Universidad Tecnológica de Tulancingo, and volunteered at a local high school to promote higher education to first generation, low‐income Mexican students.
 I had the opportunity to travel all around Mexico and fell more in love with the history, culture and beautiful people.

-Faculty Master, Marks Hall
+Faculty in Residence, Marks Hall